Updated April 30, 2021

 Reporting a Problem

 Be mindful of your surroundings and of your fellow participants.
 Alert ONA staff if you notice what you assess to be a dangerous situation, someone in distress or violations of this Code of Conduct.
-You can also email Head of Programs and Events, Trevor Knoblich, email@example.com or Director of Programs, Jennifer Mizgata, firstname.lastname@example.org.
+To report a problem, you can email firstname.lastname@example.org.
+For transparency, this email forwards to:

 Above text is licensed CC BY-SA 4.0, adapted from the SRCCON Code of Conduct and the Citizen Code of Conduct.
 We also consulted the Geek Feminism community anti-harassment policy, O’Reilly Media’s conference Code of Conduct, and the Coral Project’s Code of Conduct.
 We also held conversations with multiple community managers in journalism in developing our Code of Conduct.